 Since the POLST contains a set of valid legal orders, it requires a discussion with your physician and their signature to be fully activated.
 When you complete the POLST, it is best to keep it at home in a visible spot, like your refrigerator, so it can be easily found by an emergency responder team.
 (Visit the National POLST Program website to find more information and to locate community or state-based POLST programs.)

 Problems with Advance Directives

 Importance of communication.
-Good communication can resolve many problems posed by advance directives.
-You and your healthcare provider should routinely share information on advance directives.
+Good communication can solve many problems that can happen with advance directives.
+You and your healthcare provider should regularly share information about advance directives.
 A straightforward question you can ask to open the topic is: "Can we talk about how decisions will be made for my medical care in case I become too sick to talk to you directly?"

-- Situations that commonly develop with your particular illness or condition.
+- Situations that commonly develop with your specific illness or condition.

-- Your wishes, including your designation of a surrogate decision maker.
+- Your wishes, including who you choose as a surrogate decision maker.